smukov/async-apex-framework/README.md

 insert new SampleJobAsync().prepareAsyncRequests(accounts.keySet());
 ```

-> NOTE: Due to the fact that Anonymous Apex enforces FLS, you need to have **Manage Async Requests** permission set assigned before executing the snippet above.
-You **don't** have to assign this permission set to other users in order to use this framework.
+> NOTE: Due to the fact that Anonymous Apex enforces FLS, you need to have **Manage Async Requests** Permission Set assigned before executing the snippet above.
+You **don't** have to assign it to other users in order to use this framework.

 ## How to add new Async Job types / Handlers